johnny353535/yoi/docs/_pages/behaviours/sticky.md

 # Sticky

-<p class="intro">Use this Behaviour to make an element stick when scrolled past a certain position.</p>
+<p class="intro">Makes an element <i>stick</i> when scrolled past it’s position on the page.</p>

 ## Basic Example

-Ad the Attribute `yoi-sticky` to an element to eneable this Behaviour.
-While scrolling down the page, as soon as the viewport’s top border reaches the element, the lement becomes sticky.
+Add the Attribute `yoi-sticky` to any element.
+While scrolling down the page, as soon as the viewport’s top border reaches the element, it becomes *sticky*:

 ```html
 <!-- example -->